Les Jardin du Luxembourg: My Favourite Garden in Paris

 From the garden, there are many favourites of mine.

-Just beyond the garden, two small museums offer a quiet cultural pause—and both are free.
-The Musée Zadkine, set in the former studio of sculptor Ossip Zadkine, with works in a peaceful garden setting.
+Just beyond the garden, two small museums offer a quiet cultural pause, and both are free.
+The Musée Zadkine, set in the former studio of sculptor Ossip Zadkine, features works in a peaceful garden setting.
 Nearby, the Musée Curie tells the story of Marie Curie’s life and scientific legacy in the very place where she lived and worked.

 For shops, I’m drawn to places with personality, and very Parisian.
 Astier de Villatte is a Paris institution for handmade ceramics and fragrances—every trip, I buy a new object to take home with me.
 A few streets away, Marin Montagut feels like stepping into a modern cabinet of curiosities, filled with illustrated objects and thoughtful souvenirs you won’t see elsewhere.